paldepind/category-theory-notes/README.md

 # Category theory notes

 Build the PDF.
-Required `pandoc` to be installed.
+Requires LaTeX to be installed.

 ```
 make pdf